marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 The Scheduler service enables the scheduling of jobs to scale across multiple replicas, while guaranteeing that a job is only triggered by 1 scheduler service instance.

-### Actor reminders

-Actors have reminders; the Scheduler service is used by default for actor reminders (which are also used by workflows) to make them more scalable.

-> **Note:** In earlier releases, the Placement service was used for actor reminders.
-This is no longer recommended.

-The `SchedulerReminders` preview feature defaults to `true`.
-To disable actor scheduler reminders, you can set it to `false`.

 ## Try out the jobs API

 You can try out the jobs API in your application.
 After [Dapr is installed]({{< ref install-dapr-cli.md >}}), you can begin using the jobs API, starting with [the How-to: Schedule jobs guide]({{< ref howto-schedule-and-handle-triggered-jobs.md >}}).